Help for Family and Friends

 - Encourage them to participate in activities outside of the relationship with friends and family.

 Support is critical and the more they feel supported by people who care for them, the easier it will be for them to take the steps necessary to get and stay safe away from their abusive partner.
-Remember that you can call the hotline to find local support groups and information on staying safe.
+Remember that you can call our advocates to find local support groups and information on staying safe.

 - Help them develop a safety plan.